hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

        - "Allowed Origins (CORS)"
     e.
 Save your application settings

-5. Create an Auth0 Application for the directory web UI.
+6. Create an Auth0 Application for the directory web UI.
-   Repeat step 4, this time calling your application "Directory web UI".
+   Repeat step 4, this time calling your application "Directory web UI", and replacing the URL determined in step c with that of the directory UI (if you've been following this runbook guide, it will be ``http://localhost:3001``)
-6. Create an Auth0 API for your applications:

-    ..
-TODO(#2052) use a unique audience for each app

-    a.
-Navigate to Applications > APIs and click "Create API".
-Name can be anything, set identifier to https://canton.network.global (that is the audience that we will configure the backend to expect).
-    b.
-Under the Permissions tab in the new API, add a permission with scope "daml_ledger_api", and a description of your choice.
-    c.
-On the Settings tab, scroll down to "Access Settings" and enable "Allow Offline Access", for automatic token refreshing.

 7. Set the following environment variables on the system that will be running your wallet and validator app backends:

 ====================================  =====